 Bergen County offers family friendly communities, bustling downtowns, world class entertainment, 5 star dining, and so much more!
-People aspire to live in our towns because of the services, the schools, and the people.
+People move to Bergen County because of the services, schools, and the people.
 Our diverse communities offer something for everyone.
 Where else can you find a world class zoo, one of the NFL’s newest stadiums, and celebrity restaurants?
-Bergen County of course.
+Bergen County!

-Bergen County offers a little bit of everything for families, singles, kids, and seniors.
+Bergen County offers a bit of everything for families, singles, kids, and seniors.
 For families we have some of the best schools in the state with test scores, graduation rates, college scholarships, extracurricular activities, and athletics that rival any area in the country.
-Curious about test scores and ratings for a particular town?
+Are you curios about test scores and ratings for a town?
 The State of New Jersey has a great resource to research schools that any parent should check out.
 You can also visit our Bergen County Boards of Education page to get contact info for individual schools.

 In their annual rankings of Best Towns for Families NJ Family magazine ranked 27 Bergen County towns in the Top 100 Best Towns for families in New Jersey with Oradell ranking number 1!
-Bergen County also placed 16 out of 20 towns in the Best Commuter Towns in 2016 which is a testament to the train, bus, and car transportation options in the county.
+Bergen Countyplaced 16 out of 20 towns in the Best Commuter Towns in 2016.
+This is a testament to the train, bus, and car transportation options in the county.
 Bergen County has always been a great destination for families because of the great schools, low crime rates, community programs, athletics, and all of the other resources provided.

-Hackensack has the most with about 43,000 residents and Teterboro has the least with only 67!
+Hackensack has the most residents with about 43,000 residents and Teterboro has the least with only 67!

 Bergen County is home to or the hometown of many of America’s most famous athletes, politicians, authors, actors, and more.
 See pictures of some of Bergen County’s famous residents and favorite sons and daughters.

 Bergen County Schools